aloz/esl2http/README.md

 #### Repository structure
 ![](ProjectFiles/README-docker.png)

-Docker related files.
-There're Dockerfiles, docker-compose .yaml files, docker compose shell/command files, single docker container shell/command files to delete, build, run, attach and stop containers (i.e. for test purposes - to create and to start just a Postgres container, and to connect to the database from DBeaver or from the microservice that is under debug on IDE)
+Docker related files (including Docker file for the micro-service) There're Dockerfiles, docker-compose .yaml files, docker compose shell/command files, single docker container shell/command files to delete, build, run, attach and stop containers (i.e. for test purposes - to create and to start just a Postgres container, and to connect to the database from DBeaver or from the microservice that is under debug on IDE)
 #
 ![](ProjectFiles/README-postgres.png)